Earn rewards in dollars rather than points with a cashback credit card.

 Weighing up some of the pros and cons could help you determine whether a cashback credit card is right for you.

 - Other extra features.
 Credit cards with cashback promotions may offer other features such as complimentary travel insurances, rewards programs and concierge services.
-These can help increase the value of your card if you're opting for a premium product.

 - Limited rewards.
 Some cashback credit cards may have a cap on the number of times you can redeem a cashback offer.
 For example, some many only allow you to receive the cashback once, while others may allow you to take advantage of it up to a capped amount of times in a set period.